xthuan/xthuan.github.io/_pages/about.md

 He serves as a reviewer for journals including
 * IEEE Transactions on Communications
-* IEEE Transactions on Vehicular Technology
+* IEEE Transactions on Wireless Communications
 * IEEE Sensors Journal
 * More find on [publons](https://publons.com/researcher/4243832/xintao-huan/)